Whispers of the Old Gods

-- Quests to obtain Old Murk-Eye and Captain’s ParrotBADCARDNAME have been disabled, as those cards are only available in Wild mode.
+- Quests to obtain Old Murk-Eye and [Hearthstone Card (Captain’s Parrot) Not Found] have been disabled, as those cards are only available in Wild mode.
 These cards can be crafted as normal with the release of Whispers of the Old Gods.

 - Added improved visual effects to certain Classic cards.